EvilWeasel/knowledge-hub/README.md

 MongoDB as a container doesn't seem to work with particular cpu's... incidentally including the one installed inside my rented vps-server.
 So I couldn't get the database working on my remote-server.
 Thankfully this doesn't prevent me from starting the server locally, but this highlights other issues i need to resolve before publishing the application.

+---

 ## Summary

 This whole project was a lot of fun overall.
 Trying out a few new things, getting comfortable with technology I am already using and learning new ways to accomplish my goals.
 However it also highlighted many things I didn't plan for.
-I wanted to document these issues I had, to hopefully be more wary in the future and have
+I wanted to document these issues I had, to hopefully be more wary in the future and have a solution for them.

 ## Future-Development